mattjh1/mattjh-blog/content/post/home-server-part4.md

 <!--more-->

 _This is Part 4 of my home server journey.
 [Part 1](../home-server-part1) covered the inspiration, [Part 2](../home-server-part2) the Docker spiral, [Part 3](../home-server-part3) backups and security.
-Part 5 covers the split-DNS payoff that this post made possible._
+Part 5 will cover the split-DNS payoff that this post made possible._

 ## Why Bother